 Yoga Stops Traffick unites yoga practitioners across the globe in support of Odanadi Seva Trust.
 The profits raised from these events help prevent human trafficking in India and support Odanadi in rescuing and rehabilitating individuals affected by modern slavery and sexual violence.

 We welcome any individual or group who would like to hold an event and donate.
-We post a list of all events on our website and share information about your events on our Facebook Page, Instagram #yogastopstraffick and through our other platforms.
+We post details of our events on our website and share information about these on our Facebook Page, Instagram #yogastopstraffick and through our other platforms.

-If you are a yoga teacher you can really help by leading a series of sun salutations on your yoga shala, or by holding a donation-based class.
+If you are a yoga teacher you can really help by leading a series of sun salutations on your yoga shala, or by holding a donation-based class online or in-person.

 We suggest a £15 minimum donation for each participant and encourage people to collect more money by raising sponsorship.
 You could also raise further funds by selling drinks or merchandise at your event.
-Details on how to submit your donations are below.
+Please see below for details of how to submit your donations.

 We suggest a £15 minimum donation for each participant and encourage people to collect more money by raising sponsorship.
-Details on how to submit your donations are below.
+Please see below for details of how to submit your donations.

 Nominate someone to collect donations from participants of your Yoga Stops Traffick event and send them to us.
 Details of how to donate are on our donations page.

-Share your event on social media with the hashtag #yogastopstraffick, update your profile picture to the Yoga Stops Traffick logo, email your friends and relatives and get them to join your event or sponsor you, approach your local newspaper or radio station and tell them about your Yoga Stops Traffick event.
+Share your event on social media with the hashtag #yogastopstraffick, update your profile picture to the Yoga Stops Traffick logo.
+Email your friends and relatives and get them to join your event or sponsor you, approach your local newspaper or radio station and tell them about your Yoga Stops Traffick event.
+Most importantly please let us know you are planning an event so we can help get the word out for you!

 At the Mysore event in India, the surya namaskar will be led by the Odanadi children, and counted on the podium using a big flip chart.
 You can count the number of sun salutations this way too.
 Other options include using stones or dried beans as counters.